Bret Hart: Early life

 The eighth child of wrestling patriarch Stu Hart and his wife Helen, Bret Hart was born in Calgary, Alberta, Canada into the Hart wrestling family.
 He is of Greek descent through his maternal grandmother and of Irish descent through his maternal grandfather.
-His father was mainly of Ulster Scot descent but also had Scottish and English ancestry.
+His father was of Scottish, Irish and English ancestry.
 Hart is a dual citizen of Canada and the United States since his mother Helen was born in New York.
 Hart has stated that he considers himself to be North American and that he is equally proud of his U.S. and Canadian nationality.
 His maternal grandfather was long-distance runner Harry Smith.

 Hart grew up in a household with eleven siblings, seven brothers Smith, Bruce, Keith, Wayne, Dean, Ross and Owen, as well as four sisters, Ellie, Georgia, Alison and Diana.
 As a child he was the closest with his older brother Dean who was the nearest to him in age of all his older brothers, being three years his senior.
 Together they would often fight with Bret's two older sisters, Ellie, who was two years older, and Georgia, who was one year older.
 Hart's family were non-denominational Christians, but he and all of his siblings were baptized by a local Catholic priest.

 Hart spent the vast majority of his childhood in the Hart family mansion which was owned by his father.
 During one period his father was housing a bear known as Terrible Ted chained under the building, the bear had had all of its teeth removed and Hart would sometimes as a very young child let the bear lick ice cream off his toes since he thought it was a good way to keep them clean.

 His introduction to professional wrestling came at an early age.
 As a child, he witnessed his father training future wrestlers like Superstar Billy Graham in the Dungeon, his household basement which served as a training room.
 Before school, Hart's father, also a wrestling promoter, had him hand out fliers to local wrestling shows.
 In the 1998 documentary Hitman Hart: Wrestling with Shadows, Hart reflected on his father's discipline, describing how Stu uttered morbid words while inflicting excruciating submission holds that left broken blood vessels in Bret's eyes.
 Hart claimed his father had an otherwise pleasant demeanour.

 Hart's first work in wrestling involved pulling out lucky numbers out of a metal box during intermission at the Stampede Wrestling shows when he was four years old.
 When he got slightly older, he would sell programs to the shows, something all Hart's seven brothers would do.
 He would often compete for customers with his little brother Ross since the fans would often want to buy from the youngest Hart child.